trevorcampbell/dynamic-means/README.md

 cluster large datasets by considering small chunks of data at a time.
 Spectral Dynamic Means is an extension to Dynamic Means that captures cluster motion, creation and deletion in general similarity graphs -- this allows it to capture more general data types and cluster shapes, at the expense of increased computational cost.
+Kernelized Dynamic Means is another extension which also operates on similarity graphs, but does not require the computationally expensive step of computing eigenvectors that the spectral code performs.
-Efficient C++ implementations of both algorithms are provided in this repository.
+Efficient C++ implementations of all algorithms are provided in this repository.

 <p align="center">
 <img src="https://github.com/tc4mp/dynamic-means/blob/master/imgs/clustermotion.png?raw=true"/>